 - 1. Turn off your computer. - 2.
-For PCs: Remove your current mouse and connect the optional serial cable from the mouse output to your PC's mouse port.
+For PCs: Remove your current mouse and connect the supplied serial cable from the mouse output to your PC's mouse port.
 (Use the 6-pin adapter for connecting to a PS/2 computer.)

-For Macintosh: Remove your current mouse from your computer, attach the Macintosh adapter to the mouse output port's serial cable, - 3.
-When the built-in remote mouse receiver is available, it will disable your regular mouse, disconnect the serial cable and restart your computer.
+For Macintosh: Remove your current mouse from your computer, attach the Macintosh adapter to the mouse output port's serial cable, and connect the projector to your mouse port. - When the built-in remote mouse receiver is available, it will disable your regular mouse, disconnect the serial cable and restart your computer.